mcorino/firm/README.md

 ## Introduction

-FIRM is a pure Ruby library providing output format independent object (de-)serialization support.
+FIRM is a pure Ruby library that works across different Ruby implementations like MRI Ruby and JRuby providing output format independent object (de-)serialization support.

 FIRM is explicitly **NOT** intended as a non-discriminative marshaling library (dumping any object's attributes) but rather as structured and safe serialization library requiring users to think about what state they want